GSA/catalog.data.gov/README.md

 ## Note on requirements

-The source of truth about package dependencies is managed with *pipenv* kept in `requirements/Pipfile` and `requirements/Pipfile.lock`.
-The base OKFN Docker image we are using, though, doesn't know about *pipenv*.
+The source of truth about package dependencies is managed with *poetry* kept in `requirements/pyproject.toml` and `requirements/poetry.lock`.
+The base OKFN Docker image we are using, though, doesn't know about *poetry*.
 We have modified our ckan image (`ckan/Dockerfile`) to install frozen requirements from `ckan/requirements.txt` at image build time to help ensure all developers are working with the same set of requirements.

-The Makefile target *update-dependencies* will use pipenv to generate a new `Pipfile.lock` and update `ckan/requirements.txt`. _Note: Please be patient. pipenv can take several minutes to re-generate a lock file (in once case even up to 17 minutes)._
+The Makefile target *update-dependencies* will use poetry to generate a new `poetry.lock` and update `ckan/requirements.txt`. _Note: Please be patient. poetry can take several minutes to re-generate a lock file (in once case even up to 17 minutes)._

 To support sandbox installation via the ansible playbooks, there is a